The Department of Black and Latino Studies

 He has also written extensively about the development of micro-enterprise and the underground economy in socialist Cuba, which was the subject of his Tulane University Ph.D. dissertation, “Condemned to Informality: Cuba’s Experiments with Self-Employment during the Special Period” (2002).

-He recently published an article in Spanish about the Cuban Internet and emergent Cuban "blogosphere" in the journal Nueva Sociedad.
+He also recently published an article in Spanish about the Cuban Internet and emergent Cuban "blogosphere" in the journal Nueva Sociedad.
 He also recently guest edited volume 15 of the independent digital Cuban magazine Voces, dedicated to the Internet and digital media in Cuba.
 He has also published articles in the journals Cuban Studies, Latin American Research Review, Latino Studies, Encuentro de la Cultura Cubana, and in multiple editions of Cuba in Transition.

 He has published book reviews and book articles as well, including, "From Cyberspace to Public Space?
 The Emergent Blogosphere and Cuban Civil Society," co-authored with Sjamme van de Voort, forthcoming in June 2014 in A Contemporary Cuba Reader: The Revolution Under Raúl Castro.